Pitriss/classic_technic_game/README.txt

-Technic Game for Minetest engine
+Classic technic Game for Minetest engine
 ==========================================================

+This game is inspired by technic game, but with older more challenging recipes, with some additions, deletions and changes at all.

 Cloning with git:
 	This repository uses submodules.
 In order to get all the parts of the